-Erika does 3 styles of brows:
+Erika offers three styles of permanent makeup brows:

 - Microblading/Hair strokes (natural looking simulated hair strokes also called Microstroking

 - Powder Brow/Ombre Brow (soft powdery effect)

 - Combo Fusion Brow (both powdered & hair stokes).

 This is an example of microblading.
 The tattoo is not as deep as the “powder-fill” and consists

 of tiny lines that simulate the natural brow hairs.